 Lake Geneva (Lac Léman in French, Genfersee in German) is the largest lake in Switzerland and one of the largest freshwater lakes in Europe.
 It is located in far Western Switzerland and is shared with the French département Haute Savoie.

 Lake Geneva Measurements

-Lake Geneva is crescent shaped with the longer northern shore 95 km long and the southern shore 72 km long.
+Lake Geneva is crescent-shaped with the longer northern shore measuring 95 km while the southern shore 72 km long.
 Most urban settlements are on the northern Swiss shore while the southern shore is mostly part of France with few towns.

 Lake Geneva was formed by a withdrawing glacier and has a phenomenal depth.
 The average depth is 154.4 m while its deepest point between Lausanne and Évian is an impressive 310 m.
-Here, Lake Geneva is also at its widest at 14 km.
-The longest straight line measure is 73 km.
+Here, Lake Geneva is also at its widest at 14 km – far enough that the curvature of the earth makes it impossible for someone on the lakeside promenade in Lausanne to see someone on the lakeside promenade in Evian.
+The longest straight-line measure is 73 km.
 The average water surface level is 372 m above sea level.

 Lake Geneva in Figures